How To Price Products in 4 Steps (+ Profit Calculators)

-Pricing products is a delicate balance—price your items too high, and no one will buy; price them too low, and you sacrifice your profits.
-This article provides a four-step guide on how to price products, from determining your costs to making adjustments and embracing the fluidity that will maximize your profits.
+Product pricing is essentially the process of determining the cost of products you sell to consumers.
+When you are figuring out how to price a product for retail, you are facing a delicate balance—price your items too high, and no one will buy; price them too low, and you sacrifice your profits.
+This article provides a five-step guide on how to price products, from determining your costs to making adjustments and embracing the pricing fluidity that will maximize your profits.

 Step 1: Determine Your Costs

-Before you can price your products, you have to understand all the costs associated with buying and selling them, as well as other costs associated with running your business.
-This will give you an idea of the expenses that your sales have to cover—in other words, how much money your product sales need to generate.
+Before you can begin pricing retail products, you have to understand all the costs associated with buying and selling them, as well as other costs associated with running your business.
+This will give you an idea of the expenses that your sales have to cover.
+In other words, how much money will your product sales need to generate?

 In general, retail costs fall under two categories–cost of goods sold (COGS) and fixed costs.

-- Industry standards (ensuring that your prices are competitive for your particular space)
+- Industry standards (ensuring that your prices are competitive)

-- Legal regulations (are there certain prices or ranges you must adhere to?)
+- Legal regulations (are there prices or ranges you must adhere to?)

 - Net and gross margins